Chan-man00/fogeye/README.md

 We conducted a study on how quickly the fog decays in order to know better how often it needs to be replenished.
 This was done by filling the fog chamber, letting the fog decay and filming the entire decay using both of the cameras.
 The resulting video of the fogged camera was analyzed by calculating the [Variance of the Laplacian](https://pyimagesearch.com/2015/09/07/blur-detection-with-opencv/) of each frame as a metric for the intensity of the fog.
 You can see that after about 5 minutes, the fog intensity becomes quite low.

 <p align="center">
 <img src="plots/fog_decay_study.gif" alt="Fog decay" width="700"/>
 <figcaption align = "center"><b>Fog decay measurement over time</b></figcaption>
 </p>

+## Best Performing Metric

+We also conducted a study on which metric performed the best over the Variance of the Laplacian, using the coefficient of determination, R^2, to determine goodness of fit.
+R^2 describes a proportion of variance in the dependent variable or evaluator (y axis) that can be explained by the independent variable or Variance pf the Laplacian (x axis).

+The FogEye data set metric results are available here: [OneDrive]

 </details>